scenic-views/scenic/README.md

 syntax highlighting in the editor of your choice and can easily test your SQL in the database console during development.

+Scenic ships with support for PostgreSQL.
+The adapter is configurable (see `Scenic::Configuration`) and has a minimal interface (see `Scenic::Adapters::Postgres`) that other gems can provide.

 ## Great, how do I create a view?

 You've got this great idea for a view you'd like to call `searches`.
 You can